jhil/jhilco-2015/_posts/2011-08-01-portfolio.markdown

 - [jhil.co, summer 2014](http://old.jhil.co)
 - [jhil.co, late 2014 (current)](http://jhil.co)

-Some of the code for these sites are on [my Github profile](http://github.com/jhil).
+The source code for some of these sites are on my [Github profile](http://github.com/jhil).
 Feel free to poke around and use any code you like!

 - [jhilco-2013](https://github.com/jhil/jhilco-2013)
 - [jhilco-2014](https://github.com/jhil/jhilco-2014)
 - [jhil.github.io](https://github.com/jhil/jhil.github.io)